North East Essex Health and Wellbeing Alliance

 Cross-Cutting Themes:

-Projects addressing loneliness, isolation, mental health, or suicide prevention appear consistently across multiple Alliance programs, suggesting these are priority areas likely to continue.
+Projects addressing loneliness, isolation, mental health, or suicide prevention appear consistently across multiple Alliance programmes, suggesting these are priority areas likely to continue.

 Collaborative Approaches:

 The Alliance values partnership working.
-Applications demonstrating collaboration between organizations or sectors may be viewed favorably.
+Applications demonstrating collaboration between organisations or sectors may be viewed favourably.

 Practical Application Tips